SintraCascaisSesimbra.com

 The beaches of Sesimbra can be grouped into three areas:

-• The town beaches which are within walking distance of Sesimbra
+• The town beaches, which are within walking distance of Sesimbra

-• The beaches of the Serra da Arrabida (often referred to as the Portinho da Arrabida)
+• The beaches of the Serra da Arrábida (often referred to as the Portinho da Arrábida)

 • The beaches of the Costa da Caparica (which includes the Lagoa de Albufeira)

 The beaches closest to the town are the most accessible but tend to be the busiest during the summer months.
-The bay of Sesimbra is divided into two beaches with the Praia do Ouro closer to the fishing harbour and the Praia da Califórnia to the east.
+The bay of Sesimbra is divided into two beaches, with the Praia do Ouro closer to the fishing harbour and the Praia da Califórnia to the east.
 Both beaches are very similar and have calm sea waters which are suitable for families.

 Praia do Ouro sesimbra

 The Costa da Caparica is the 17km long beach that stretches the western side of the Setubal Peninsula.
 This coastline is very different from the other two as it is exposed to the powerful Atlantic Ocean and is the place to head to for surfing or kite surfing.
-The southern edge of the Costa da Caparica is significantly quieter than the northern side and the area has a wild and rugged atmosphere.
+The southern edge of the Costa da Caparica is significantly quieter than the northern side, and the area has a wild and rugged atmosphere.

 The Lagoa de Albufeira is a series of sandy lagoons that offer sheltered waters on the southern side of the Costa da Caparica.
-The lagoon’s beaches are surrounded by pine forests and it is hard to believe that this tranquil setting is less than a 30 minute drive from central Lisbon.
+The lagoon’s beaches are surrounded by pine forests, and it is hard to believe that this tranquil setting is less than a 30-minute drive from central Lisbon.

 Costa da Caparica beach